LBreda/bricksetbot/README.md

 You need NodeJS.

 ## How to use it
-Make a inline query to the bot to search movies, tv series and people.
+Make a inline query to the bot to search LEGO sets.